 In the early days, I featured social media sharing buttons primarily for other people.
 I did it because:

-- I wanted to model being cooperative.
+• I wanted to model being cooperative.

-- I wanted to make sharing easy for my site visitors.
+• I wanted to make sharing easy for my site visitors.

-- Having specific social media sharing buttons was “what you were supposed to do for good design and user experience (UX).”
+• Having specific social media sharing buttons was “what you were supposed to do for good design and user experience (UX).”

 However, years of metrics, reach analysis, and direct comparison taught me that this cooperation was not mutual.

 My content was routinely deprioritized, throttled, or quietly buried.
 Not removed.
 Not banned.
 Simply made less visible.
-You can read more about this in my research, Viewpoint Discrimination by Design | The First Global Forensic Mapping of Digital Repression Architecture.

-That distinction, content being deprioritized and made less visible is important, because it mirrors exactly what I’m doing now.
+That distinction — content being deprioritized and made less visible is important — because it mirrors exactly what I’m doing now.

-- preventing access to users who want to share my content with their connections on social media.
+I am not blocking social media sharing buttons, censoring social media, or preventing access to users who want to share my content with their connections on social media.

 I am merely de-featuring all social media platforms.
 That’s not spite.
 That’s symmetry and reciprocity.